Team Number 2: Background, Members, First Meetings Resolutions -Pindula, Local Knowledge

 |+

-Team Number 2 first met during clandestine Zanu-PF Women]] meetings in [[Bulawayo]].
+Team Number 2 first met during clandestine [[Zanu-PF League]] meetings in [[Bulawayo]].

 A group of [[Matabeleland North]] Zanu PF Women’s League members held two meetings on June 11 and 18 2021 at York House in Bulawayo with the purpose of positioning each other for a restructuring exercise set for September 2021.
 The meetings were chaired by [[Obert Mpofu]]'s wife [[Sikhanyisiwe Mpofu]].